 The Institute is organized around a series of presentations by leading experts, including plenty of time for group discussion.
 It will culminate in the crafting and presentation of syllabi (or other research projects) to take back to one’s home institution.

 The first week of the Institute begins by introducing the concept of the imagination and the “imaginal” in religious studies and its use in Buddhist practices in particular.
 We examine the theory and practice of enacting imaginal worlds in Vedic religion and Pali Buddhism, Indian Buddhist theories of the construction of our worlds (loka), visionary visits to the worlds of the dead in Tibetan Buddhism, and the use of images in Theravāda meditation.
 We end the week with a guided tour of Himalayan visionary art at the Asian Art Museum in San Francisco on Friday.
-On Saturday, there will be an optional San Francisco Bay cruise.
+On Saturday, there will be a free San Francisco Bay cruise – attendance is optional but everyone is welcome.

 The second week of the Institute first examines the theory and practice of dreaming in Western psychological theory and Tibetan dream yoga, before turning to the Pure Land practices of envisioning worlds and their cultural and political implications in India and Japan.
 We will spend Thursday in the visual mode, discussing film as a medium of Buddhist teaching with an evening film presentation, as well as an optional tour of UC Berkeley’s Art Museum.
 The week will wrap up with a summary of insights from the Institute, group discussions and presentations of projects and syllabi, and a public forum.